 - A child is left alone in her high chair.
 She tips over her high chair or falls trying to get out.

 - An adult is changing a baby’s diaper on a changing table and steps away to get something.

 - A child climbs onto a bookcase, which then falls onto her because it is not secured to the wall.

-- A child climbs on furniture and falls out a window that does not have a window guard preventing it from opening more than 10 cm.
+- A child falls out a window that does not have a window guard preventing it from opening more than 10 cm.

 A gate must be installed at the top of every set of stairs.
 It’s also preferable to install one at the bottom of the stairs.
 It must be securely attached to the doorframe or hallway walls.

 If the gate is second-hand, make sure it meets current safety standards by checking the Health Canada website at www.canada.ca/en/health-canada/services/consumer-product-safety/reports-publications/consumer-education/your-child-safe/is-your-child-safe.html.

 Baby walkers are prohibited in Canada because children can fall down the stairs in them, causing head and other injuries.
 Health Canada recommends using stationary activity centres for babies instead.
 They are safer than walkers because they do not have wheels.